 - 2 weeks (10 days) of paid holidays per year

-- 2 weeks paid sick leave per year
+- 2 weeks (10 days) of paid sick leave per year

 Under this scenario, total productivity for our new city now works out to 42 weeks times 40 hours a week times a million workers, which is 1.68 billion hours of productive work per year, or 1,680 million productive hours per year.

 And with 1,680 million hours of productive work time available to the city, it looks like it is far more than needed.
-Recall that we only need 940 million hours to accomplish everything necessary to run the million-person city.
+Recall that we only need 940 million hours (or 1 billion hours in round numbers) to accomplish everything necessary to run the million-person city.

 There is, however, one thing we haven’t accounted for yet.
 We have not accounted for the people who need, or think they need, a free ride.
 So now we can ask…